 (3) Subregulation (2) does not apply if the residence contract provides for the resident, as the occupier of residential premises in a retirement village, to have an interest in the retirement village as an owner of the lot on which the retirement village is located under the Strata Titles Act 1985.

-[Regulation 7H inserted in Gazette 24 Mar 2015 p.
+[Regulation 7H inserted: Gazette 24 Mar 2015 p.
 1020-1.]

 Division 4 — Matters not to be included in residence contract

-[Heading inserted in Gazette 24 Mar 2015 p.
+[Heading inserted: Gazette 24 Mar 2015 p.
 1022.]

 7I.
 Provisions relating to certain powers of attorney not be included in residence contract